 Efficiency is the ratio of the amplifier’s power consumption to the amplifier’s output power.
 Obviously, the closer this parameter is to 100 percent, the better.
 If 100 percent efficiency was possible, it would mean that all the power consumed by the amplifier was delivered as RF to the load.
 Efficiencies below 100percent represent power lost in the amplifier (which generates heat within the amplifier).
 To maintain proper operation, enough of this heat must be removed to maintain a safe operating temperature.

-Corry Micronics is experienced with cooling amplifiers and can assist you with your system cooling needs.
+Quantic Corry is experienced with cooling amplifiers and can assist you with your system cooling needs.
 We can package the amplifier module in an enclosure, complete with heat sinks and fans, or help you select the proper heat sinks and fans to package in-house.

 Linearity could be critical, or something you may not care about, depending on your specific application.
 For example, if you need a power amplifier to output a constant amplitude, signal linearity shouldn’t be a concern.
 If you’re amplifying an amplitude or vector modulated signal, then linearity can be very important.
 An amplifier with inadequate linearity will distort and add noise to the output signal that will degrade system bit error rate.
 You can use the amplifier’s 1 dB compression point as a reference to know what power level the amplifier is becoming nonlinear.
 Using this knowledge, plus your required output power and your signal characteristics, you can size the amplifier accordingly.